What is a Water Distribution System

 A grid/looped system, which consists of connected pipe loops throughout the area to be served, is the most widely used configuration in large municipal areas.
 In this type of system, there are several pathways that the water can follow from the source to the consumer

-Once the source brings the water to the water supplier, it must make its way through a network of pipes, facilities, and various appurtenances (an accessory or other item associated with a particular activity or style of living) in order for water to get to the customer this is done by :
+Once the source brings the water to the water supplier, it must make its way through a network of pipes, facilities, and various appurtenances (an accessory or other item associated with a particular activity or style of living) for water to get to the customer this is done by :

 Illustration showing a house with different colored pipes connecting to it